Vallarasu: Production

-One scene was of Vijayakanth and Devayani at a jewellery shop in T. Nagar in Chennai.
-The song "Aruppukottai Akka ponnu " was filmed near Pollachi and 100 dancers joined the lead pair.
+One scene was of Vijayakanth and Devayani at a jewellery shop in T. Nagar in Chennai while the song following it was filmed near Pollachi and 100 dancers joined the lead pair.
 Choreography was by dance master Haridas.
 A lavish set was erected at A.V.M.
 Studios where a stunt scene was filmed between Vijayakanth and Richard.
 Some stunt scenes were filmed between Vijayakanth and Richard.
 Some stunt artists who portrayed Richard's henchmen also participated in the shot.
 Apart from Chennai, shooting locations were at New Delhi and Kulu Manali.
+A jail set was erected at Mohan Studios at Chennai.
 Bollywood villain Mukesh Rishi made his debut in Tamil cinema with this film.
-Director P. Vasu made his debut as an actor with this film in a negative role and Darshan would later as one of biggest stars in Kannada cinema, made his debut in small role.
+Director P. Vasu made his debut as an actor with this film in a negative role and Darshan, who would later become a Kannada cinema hero, made his Tamil debut in small role.

 Soundtrack

-The soundtrack album and background score were composed by Deva.
-The lyrics were penned by Vairamuthu and Kalidasan.
+The music was composed by Deva.

-Release
+Reception

 A critic from TMCafe.com gave the film a positive review, stating the "script is spiced with the right dose of emotion, sentiment and action, mixed with a heavy dose of patriotism" and that "Maharajan handles the megaphone like a seasoned veteran".
 The Hindu wrote, "The overpowering grit and idealism that Vallarasu exudes, rubs off on the audience too and is an energising factor, at least to a certain extent".